 Best Place to Stay When Hiking Camden Maine

 In order to enjoy the best hiking Camden Maine has to offer, you’ll need a place to rest in between your hiking excursions.
-The Country Inn is in a convenient location to access all of the above trails and more across MidCoast Maine.
+In Rockport Maine, The Country Inn is in a convenient location to access all of the above trails and more across MidCoast Maine.

 featured photo credit: Camden Snow Bowl